 1. Common Application & Transfer College Report

 Willamette is a Common Application exclusive institution.
 We use the Common Application because it collects a broad range of academic and extracurricular activity of potential Bearcats and simplifies the process for our applicants.
-The Transfer College Report is inside the Common Application and must be completed by an official from your current or most recent college/university (tip: ask the Registrar to send the report with your Official College Transcript).
+The Transfer College Report must be completed by an official from your current or most recent college/university (tip: ask the Registrar to send the report with your Official College Transcript).

 2. Official College Transcript

 Please refer to the Common Application instructions for submitting college transcripts.
 We need a transcript from each institution you have attended.
 If you are in your first term of college and are applying to transfer the following term, please submit a Mid-Term Report.
 This form can be downloaded directly from the Common Application.

 3. Official High School Transcript or GED Scores

 We require these from all applicants, whether they are 17 or 71.
 Official transcripts must include the date of graduation.

 4. SAT or ACT Scores - Optional

 Willamette offers test-optional admission.
 If you decide to include standardized test scores, make sure you send your official score reports from either the SAT or the ACT.
 Please note that students who've attended secondary schools that printed ACT or SAT scores on their official transcripts do not need to submit score reports from either testing agency.

 If you take the SAT or ACT more than once, the Admission Committee will review your highest scores from each section, resulting in what is widely known as a superscore.